 - “How did this dream leave me feeling?”

-- "What are the principal emotions arising out this dream?"
+- “What are the principal emotions arising from this dream?”

 - It is likely that your emotions in the dream are replaying emotions already impacting you during your waking hours, such as being angry with somebody, or feeling down about not meeting a deadline, or feeling happy that a good friend is coming to visit.
 This means that it is important again to check on what is happening in your waking life.